Andhra Style Bangaladumpa Vepudu recipe | Boiled Potato fry | Spiced Mashed Potato Curry

 Who does not like potatoes?
+It is an evergreen root vegetable for everyone, can have it every day and still never get bored of it.
 Apart from diet freaks, hardly there would be anyone who does not like it.

-I still remember my brother always ask mom, why did you make so little?
+I still remember my brother always asking mom, why did you make so little?
 And, my Mom would reply this is enough for our neighbors too.
 LOL!!!

 After that, either of the two dishes was always made in more quantity.